verbelco/cruddiy/README.md

 - [x] Replace 0/1 with True False
 - [x] Create an abstraction for the html syntax of columns in the read, edit and create pages.

+## TODO
+- [ ] Show SQL Table comments.
+- [ ] Pre-fill create form, to duplicate records.
+- [ ] Bulk updating of records.
+- [ ] Advanced searching (remember search parameters) (Mail 8 mei van Klaas).
+- [ ] Advanced Ordering.
+- [ ] Extend the generation form with a large table, allowing for more options.
+- [ ] After editing, return to the record on the index.

 ## Setup
 Clone deze repository in de root van WaterWeb, het zit al in de gitignore, dus waterweb heeft hier geen last van.